MunawarRaza/prometheus/README.md

 Example

-If we got the value against each time series at same timestamp.

-When we hit "node_cpu_seconds_total" We receives the data against all CPUs and their states (idl,nice,user,system).
-The combination of 1 metric_name and unique label returned in the response of above query is called 1 time series.
+Suppose we have 4 vCPUs and we hit `node_cpu_seconds_total{mode="idle"}` We receives the data against all CPUs and with their idle state.
+The combination of metric_name and unique label returned in the response of above query is called 1 time series.
 Since we got four results then there are four timeseries.
-We can see the timestamp which is same for each result.
 We got the result at single point in time.

 ![alt text](https://github.com/MunawarRaza/prometheus/blob/main/assests/instant_vector_data_type_example.png)

-In URDU:

-Hm query kerty hain k current cpu utilization ki value btao to ye ak value return ker dy ga.
-Hum keh sakty hain k hmen subha 10:50 minute jo cpu utilization thi wo btao to hm query man unix timestamp pass ker den gy.
-Hum kehty hain k 10:50 minute sy 10 minute pehly ki cpu utilization kia thi to is case man exact unix timestamp bhi pass ker sakty hain ya phr 10:50 minute ka Unix timestamp pass kren and offset 10m use ker len.
-Ye sari values jo return hon gi wo single value ho gi her query and timeseries ky against.
-Is liye ye instant vector ha

 ##### Range Vector #####
 Give me history over a time period